Effects of sleep deprivation on cognitive performance: Working

 Sleep deprivation increases the number of errors made on working memory tasks.
 In one study, the working memory task involved illuminating a sequence of 3 or 4 coloured lights, then asking both sleep-deprived and non-sleep deprived people to memorize and repeat back the sequence.
 The sleep deprived performed the task much faster than those in the control condition (i.e., not sleep deprived), which initially appeared to be a positive effect.
 A significantly different number of errors were made, with the fatigued group performing much worse.

 Evidence from imaging studies also demonstrates the influence of sleep deprivation on working memory.
 EEG studies have documented lower accuracy and slower reaction times among sleep deprived participants performing working memory tasks.
 Decreasing alertness and lack of focus triggered deficits in working memory that are accompanied by significant degradation of event-related potentials.

-PET scans shows global decrease in glucose metabolism in response to sleep deprivation.
+PET scanning shows global decrease in glucose metabolism in response to sleep deprivation.
 As subjects become increasingly impaired on working memory tasks, a more specific decrease of glucose occurs in the thalamus, prefrontal cortex and posterior parietal cortex.

-fMRI scans following brief sleep deprivation (24 hours or less) show increases in thalamic activation.
+Functional magnetic resonance imaging (fMRI) scans following brief sleep deprivation (24 hours or less) show increases in thalamic activation.
 Verbal working memory tasks normally cause increases in left temporal lobe activity.
 After 35 hours come noted decreases in temporal lobe activation and increases in parietal lobe activation.